Plan your cluster

 - Locate your cluster in the same region as your application.

-For lowest possible network latency and data transfer costs, deploy your cluster in a VPC on the same cloud provider as your application VPC and peer it with the application VPC.
+For lowest possible network latency and data transfer costs, deploy your cluster in a VPC on the same cloud provider as your application VPC and connect it to the application VPC via peering or using a private link.
 This configuration also provides the best security.
+To connect using a private link (AWS only), the link endpoints (your cluster and the application) must be in the same region.

 For a list of supported regions, refer to Cloud provider regions.